 Hypnosis: This is very similar to the use of quieting imagery.
 However the instructions are to focus on deeper concentration rather than a relaxing image.
 Often instructions are used for developing control of a mental or physical process reducing pain in a part of the body.
-And, like the techniques already mentioned, hypnosis needs to be practiced regularly.
-Instructions to breathe deeply are a key part of this exercise.
+And, like the techniques already mentioned, A Patient's Guide to hypnosis needs to be practiced regularly.
+Instructions to breathe deeply are a key part of this average.
+It's probably best to practice of this exercise.
 It's probably best to practice hypnosis with a coach or instructor, especially at the beginning.